rossnoah/VServer/README.md

-This is a fork
+## This is a fork
-# VServer is a pufferfish fork for 1.17
+# VServer is a pufferfish fork for the server Vanilla Plus
+VServer patches netherite KB randomization in 1.17 and makes other changes